Trump touts Saudi relationship as "bedrock of security and prosperity" amid $600 billion investment deal

 In Saudi Arabia, the president held up the country as an example for the Middle East, saying it's achieved a "modern miracle the Arabian way," bashing efforts of "western intervention" and blasting former President Joe Biden.

 Mr. Trump and Crown Prince Mohammed bin Salman, also known as MBS, announced multiple economic and defense agreements, an indication of Mr. Trump's intent to deepen U.S.-Saudi ties, despite long-held concerns from State Department reports and human rights groups about its restriction of civil liberties, political rights and women's rights.
-The Saudis are hosting a state dinner in the city of Dir'iyah in honor of Mr. Trump.
+The Saudis hosted a dinner in the city of Dir'iyah in honor of Mr. Trump.

 Speaking at the Saudi-U.S. Investment Forum, the president said it's a "tremendous honor" to be invited back to Saudi Arabia, where his first foreign trip took place in 2017, and called bin Salman a "friend."
 U.S. intelligence agencies believed bin Salman ordered the killing of Washington Post journalist Jamal Khashoggi in October 2018, but the U.S. determined that he has immunity due to his role as Saudi prime minister.